aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/get-conditional-formattings-of-worksheet/_index.md

 weight: 20
 ---

-This REST API retrieves the conditional‑formatting rules that are applied to a worksheet.
+This REST API retrieves the conditional formatting rules that are applied to a worksheet.

+## Security and Authentication
+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API